How to be Kind to Yourself! A Simple 4 Step Process with Journaling Prompts

 None of us are superheroes, yet we behave like one: “soldiering on”, constantly pushing through mental and physical discomfort, and tiredness, as if we had everlasting reserves of power.

 • I have value simply because I exist.
-I didn’t need to keep proving it.
+I don’t need to keep proving it.

-• I didn’t need to earn love—or my place in the world.
+• I don’t need to earn love—or my place in the world.

-• And I certainly didn’t need to earn the right to rest!
+• And I certainly don’t need to earn the right to rest!

-A list of “10 ways to be kind to yourself”—while helpful for inspiration—is not the solution!
-Because there are endless ways (big and small) to be kind to yourself.
+But while these lists are helpful for inspiration—they are not the solution!
+Because deep down, we already know what we need.
+And there there are endless ways (big and small) to be kind to yourself.
 That’s the easy part.

 This is Extremely Important